 Brisk modern style, in the form of cubist decor and streamlined furniture, provided assistance in the late 1920s and 1930s.
 Artist and industrial designer John Vassos, who illustrated the book Phobia, felt he understood psychology well and successfully applied it in his 1931 design of NYC’s Rismont Tea Room, where the tables were a bit too small and chair seats were triangular.
 “The chairs are comfortable – if one doesn’t sit too long on them,” he wrote. [see photo]

 Uncomfortable chairs would become known in the restaurant industry as “15-minute chairs.”
 Charles Eames’ fiberglass scoop chair (shown above) might be an example, offering little possibility of posture realignment.

-Loud colors and loud music also discourage coffee refills and relaxed conversation, often quite deliberately.
+Bright lights, loud colors, and loud music also discourage coffee refills and relaxed conversation, often quite deliberately.
 In the Forum Cafeteria in Kansas City MO in the 1960s walls with stripes in mist, olive, turquoise, blue, and white were deemed perfect for that “friendly, but not too friendly” effect.
 Nooks decked out with red banquettes and red carpeting, likewise, whispered “goodbye,” as did armless turquoise chairs.

 If all else failed to dislodge the diner, the server could always lean over and ask, “Can I get you anything else?” – or “All set?” as they so bluntly say in New England.